CJ - Criminal Justice

 Specialized instruction using variable formats in relevant criminal justice subjects.
 Repeatable for credit up to 6 credit hours.

 CJ 593.
 Crime Causation and Criminal Justice Policy (3).

-General education advanced further study course.
-Introduction to theoretical issues in criminal justice.
+General education social and behavioral sciences advanced further study course.
+Introduces theoretical issues in criminal justice.
 Primary emphasis is the etiology of criminal and delinquent activity and the response of the criminal justice system to such behavior.
-Discusses the significant contributions of outstanding criminologists, as well as elaborating the application of these perspectives to criminal justice agencies.
+Discusses the significant contributions of outstanding criminologists, as well as elaborating on the application of these perspectives to criminal justice agencies.
 Prerequisite: CJ 191.

 CJ 598.
 Contemporary Issues in Criminal Justice (3).

-A capstone course for criminal justice majors nearing the completion of the baccalaureate degree.
+Capstone course for criminal justice majors nearing the completion of the baccalaureate degree.
 Explores current criminal justice issues and integrates material learned in the criminal justice curriculum.
 Covers theories of crime and delinquency, origins and development of criminal law and procedure, functions and operations of criminal justice agencies in America, including the response to juvenile offenders; prevention of crime and delinquency, privatization in corrections and policing; the nature, meaning and purpose of criminal punishment; the nature and impact of criminal justice policy, and the relationship between criminal justice and human diversity.
+For undergraduate criminal justice majors only.
 Prerequisites: CJ 191, 391, 392, 394, 407, 593, senior standing.
-For undergraduate criminal justice majors only.

 CJ 600.
 Forensic Anthropology (3).